jiyoonee/COMS4995/README.md

 ## FAQ
 To be determined
 ## Release Notes and Version Info
+  - v0.2.0
+    - v0.2.0 introduces a fully functioning landing screen with filtering, visualizations, and added user capabilities to swipe through songs and add them to their liked songs.
   - v0.1.0
     - v0.1.0 introduces a landing screen with Spotify authentication.
 Upon authentication, the user is redirected to a page where they can view the information of the song that they are currently playing.